riggerthegeek/steeplejack/README.md

 A lot of developers still specify all the different config environments in their config file.
 That was great when we wrote PHP and there were only three instances; dev, test and live.
-The power of NodeJS comes from it's scalability - how scalable is it going to be if, every time the operations guy wants to add a new server at 2am, you need to get our of bed and add in a new environment in your config file?
+The power of NodeJS comes from it's scalability - how scalable is it going to be if, every time the operations guy wants to add a new server at 2am, you need to get out of bed and add in a new environment in your config file?

 Get rid of all the environments out of your config file and just have one (the development one, so you don't have to dig